-6. Deliverables
+4. Deliverables

-The successful Bidders shall be required to competently deliver to the First Nations Housing Professional Association a comprehensive report containing the findings of the investigation of their regional housing program(s), including analysis, and recommendations for action aimed at appropriately resourcing First Nations housing management and operations generally.
+The successful Bidder shall be required to competently deliver to the First Nations Housing Professional Association a comprehensive report containing the findings of the investigation, including the analysis, and recommendations for action aimed at appropriately resourcing First Nations housing management and operations.